MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 The `Generate` procedure takes a prompt as a parameter and returns the generated text.
 The `SetAuthorization` procedure sets the authorization information as described in the previous section.

 The `SetParameters` procedure sets the parameters that define the max number of tokens that can be used for the generation and at which temperature the generation should be set.
 The temperature is defined as what sampling temperature to use, and can be set to a number between 0 and 2.
 Higher values means that the model will take more risks.
-0 (argmax sampling) can be set for generation with a well-defined answer, whereas 0.9 will allow for more creative applications.
+This example sets it to 0, which will output a well-defined answer.
 For more information, see [Azure OpenAI Service REST API reference](/azure/ai-services/openai/reference).

 The `SetCopilotCapability` procedure sets the capability for the generation.
 The `IsolatedStorage.Get` procedure gets the metaprompt from the `IsolatedStorage` object.